 East of Scotland League

-Heriot-Watt has also been a member of the East of Scotland League since 1971 and will play in the Premier Division of the League this season.
+Heriot-Watt has also been a member of the East of Scotland League since 1971 and will play in the premier division of the league this season.

-The East of Scotland League is a senior league that sits under the newly formed Lowland league.
+The East of Scotland League is a senior league that sits under the newly formed Lowland League.

-In the Scottish Cup there have been notable wins by Lowland League teams over Scottish League sides, especially in recent seasons, in which The Spartans has twice reached the Fourth Round.
+In the Scottish Cup, there have been notable wins by Lowland League teams over Scottish League sides, especially in recent seasons, in which The Spartans has twice reached the fourth round.
 Other well known names include Whitehill Welfare, Edinburgh City, Civil Service Strollers, Gala Fairydean and Edinburgh University.

-The club have adopted a player pathway which allows players to develop through our system of U20s (who compete in the respective East of Scotland/Lowland division) and then into the first team.
+The club have adopted a player pathway which allows players to develop through our system of U20s (who compete in the respective East of Scotland/Lowland division) and then into the 1st team.
 Our third team compete in the Edinburgh West league.

-Our ever emerging partnership with Currie Star Football Club gives an opportunity for anyone in the local community to participate in football from 8 years old through into the adult game.
+Our ever-emerging partnership with Currie Star Football Club gives an opportunity for anyone in the local community to participate in football from 8 years old through into the adult game.

 Our club charter